jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ## How configure and test ```calcWebService/Calc.asmx``` Service in Kong
 1) Create a Kong Service named ```calcWebService``` with this URL: https://ecs.syr.edu/faculty/fawcett/Handouts/cse775/code/calcWebService/Calc.asmx.
-This simple backend Web Service adds 2 numbers.
+This simple backend Web Service adds or subtracts 2 numbers.

 2) Create a Route on the Service ```calcWebService``` with the ```path``` value ```/calcWebService```